 You can be effective at Thin Slices in two ways:

 - With lots of experience

-- By looking at what’s relevant (experience helps knowing what’s relevant)
+- By looking at what’s relevant (experience helps to know what’s relevant)

 The example Gladwell uses for experience is John Gottman, who became famous for predicting with a 90% accuracy rate which couples would divorce just by looking at a 15 minutes conversation between them.